 Note

-For example, create two folders one named Read-Access and one named Read-Write-Access.
+For example, create two folders: one named Read-Access and one named Read-Write-Access.

 Within the Read-Access shared folder, create a sample file that we'll later read inside the EFLOW virtual machine.

-- Read-Access shared folder is mounted in the EFLOW virtual machine under the path /tmp/host-read-access with read-only access.
+- The Read-Access shared folder is mounted in the EFLOW virtual machine under the path /tmp/host-read-access with read-only access.

-- Read-Write-Access shared folder is mounted in the EFLOW virtual machine under the path /tmp/host-read-write-access with read and write access.
+- The Read-Write-Access shared folder is mounted in the EFLOW virtual machine under the path /tmp/host-read-write-access with read and write access.

 [ { "sharedFolderRoot": "C:\\Shared\\EFLOW-Shared", "sharedFolders": [ { "hostFolderPath": "Read-Access", "readOnly": true, "targetFolderOnGuest": "/tmp/host-read-access" }, { "hostFolderPath": "Read-Write-Access", "readOnly": false, "targetFolderOnGuest": "/tmp/host-read-write-access" } ] } ]